molder91/BasisHax/PROGRESS.md

 1. Hotkey detection in the configuration modal is not fully implemented (manual editing only)
 2. WiFi control may require specific permissions on some systems
 3. Application hiding might not work with all applications, particularly those with special window management
+4. Tauri 2.0 compatibility requires attention to feature flags and configuration differences

 ## Contribution Areas